For Updated COVID-19 Information click here.

-Currently, there are no fees for permits issued on State park lands, highways or roads.
-Find your location then see what's required to film there.
+Currently, there are no application fees for permits requesting to film on State park lands, highways, or roads.
+Find your location first and the jurisdiction, then see if a permit is needed to film there.
 If you need further assistance, Register Your Project and tell us about the locations you'd like to use and we'll be glad to help direct you to the proper permitting authority.

 CITY AND COUNTY

 For more information on filming on state roads, parks and highways see the permit links below.
-Currently, there are no fees charged for the permits required to film in state parks and along state roads and highways.
+Currently, there are no application fees for permits to film in state parks and along state roads and highways.
 If you need further assistance, please contact us.

 Arizona Department of Transportation